SwiftcordApp/Swiftcord/README.md

   <summary><b>Feature <i>x</i> is missing!
 When will <i>y</i> be implemented?</b></summary>
   Swiftcord currently is in the alpha stage, and hasn't achieved feature parity with the official Discord client yet (it's quite far behind).
-  Many features are on the <a href="#roadmap">roadmap</a>, but I do not currently have a timeline for them.
+  Many features are planned, but I do not currently have a timeline for them.
   Development is progressing at a fast pace, but sometimes bugs may take an unexpectedly long time to fix.
   I appreciate contributions, bug reports, and suggestions :)
 </details>
 <details>